Cyrald/newrepo39/replit.md

 ### Frontend Architecture

 **Framework & Routing:**
-- React 18 with TypeScript
-- Wouter for client-side routing
+- React 18 with TypeScript, utilizing Wouter for client-side routing.
-- Single Page Application (SPA)
-- React.lazy() with Suspense for code splitting and lazy loading
+- Single Page Application (SPA) with `React.lazy()` and `Suspense` for code splitting.
-- Intelligent prefetching system with adaptive loading based on user state
+- Intelligent prefetching system adaptively loads pages based on user authentication status and internet quality.

 **UI & Styling:**
-- Shadcn UI component library
-- Tailwind CSS for utility-first styling
+- Shadcn UI component library and Tailwind CSS for a utility-first approach.
-- Custom color palette: green (primary), beige, gold accents
+- Custom color palette (green, beige, gold accents) with a mobile-first responsive design.
-- Mobile-first responsive design
-- Typography: Open Sans (body), Playfair Display/Lora (serif headings)
+- Typography uses Open Sans for body text and Playfair Display/Lora for headings.
-- Light/dark mode support
+- Supports light and dark modes.

 **State Management:**
-- Zustand for global application state
+- Zustand manages global application state.
-- TanStack Query (React Query v5) for server state management and caching
+- TanStack Query (React Query v5) handles server state management and caching.
-- React Hook Form with Zod validation for form handling
+- React Hook Form with Zod validation is used for form handling.

 ### Backend Architecture

 **Server Framework:**
-- Node.js with Express.js
-- TypeScript for type safety
+- Node.js with Express.js, developed in TypeScript for type safety.
-- RESTful API endpoints under `/api`
+- RESTful API endpoints are structured under `/api`.

 **Authentication & Authorization:**
-- Session-based authentication with PostgreSQL session store (connect-pg-simple)
+- Session-based authentication with a PostgreSQL session store.
-- bcrypt for password hashing
+- `bcrypt` for secure password hashing.
-- Role-based access control (RBAC) with middleware
-- Roles: Customer, Consultant, Marketer, Admin
+- Role-based access control (RBAC) implemented via middleware, supporting Customer, Consultant, Marketer, and Admin roles.
-- Backend enforces all authorization checks, frontend only for UX
+- All authorization checks are strictly enforced on the backend.

 **File Upload:**
-- Multer middleware for `multipart/form-data`
-- Stores product images and chat attachments in `/uploads`
+- `Multer` middleware handles `multipart/form-data` for uploading product images and chat attachments.
-- Supports JPEG, PNG, WEBP formats
+- Files are stored in the `/uploads` directory, supporting JPEG, PNG, and WEBP formats.

 **Real-time Communication:**
-- WebSocket server (`ws` library) for live support chat notifications
+- A WebSocket server (`ws` library) facilitates real-time notifications for the support chat.
-- WebSocket only for real-time notifications, messages created via REST API
+- WebSocket connections are used exclusively for notifications; message persistence is handled via the REST API.
-- Connected users tracked in Map (userId -> WebSocket connection)
-- Targeted broadcast to conversation participants only
+- Targeted broadcast ensures notifications are sent only to relevant conversation participants.
-- **Security Warning**: WebSocket auth currently accepts userId without session validation - requires hardening before production

 ### Data Storage Solutions

 **Database:**
-- PostgreSQL as the primary database
-- Neon serverless PostgreSQL for cloud deployment
+- PostgreSQL serves as the primary database, with Neon serverless PostgreSQL used for cloud deployment.
-- Drizzle ORM for type-safe queries and migrations
+- Drizzle ORM provides type-safe queries and manages database migrations.

 **Schema Design:**
-- Comprehensive schema including Users, Roles, Products, Categories, Orders, Cart, Wishlist, Comparison, Support Messages, Payment Cards, Addresses.
+- The database schema is comprehensive, covering Users, Roles, Products, Categories, Orders, Cart, Wishlist, Support Messages, Payment Cards, and Addresses.
-- UUID primary keys, timestamps, soft delete patterns, and indexing.
+- Features include UUID primary keys, timestamps, soft delete patterns, and optimized indexing.

 ### Business Logic

 **Bonus System:**
-- New users receive 100 bonus points.
+- New users receive an initial bonus.
-- Cashback rates based on order value (3% to 10%).
+- Cashback rates are tiered based on order value.
-- Bonuses cannot be earned with promocodes/existing bonuses.
+- Bonuses are not combinable with promocodes.
-- Maximum 20% of order payable with bonuses.
+- A maximum percentage of an order can be paid with bonuses.

 **Promocode System:**
-- Percentage-based discounts with min/max order restrictions.
+- Supports percentage-based discounts with configurable minimum/maximum order amounts.
-- Expiration dates, usage limits, active/inactive status.
+- Includes expiration dates, usage limits, and active/inactive statuses.
-- Uppercase code normalization.
+- Promocode normalization to uppercase.

 **Order Processing:**
-- Multi-step checkout: address → delivery → payment → confirmation.
+- A multi-step checkout process includes address, delivery, payment, and confirmation.
-- Integration with delivery services for cost calculation.
+- Integrations with delivery services for cost calculation.
-- Support for multiple payment methods and order status tracking.
+- Supports multiple payment methods and order status tracking.

 **Support Chat System:**
-- Customer widget with privacy consent (stored in localStorage)
+- Features a customer-facing widget with privacy consent (stored locally).
-- Admin interface showing active conversations with customer info
+- An admin interface displays active conversations and customer information.
-- Real-time message delivery via WebSocket notifications
+- Real-time message delivery is enabled via WebSocket notifications.
-- REST API for message persistence with role-based access control
+- A REST API handles message persistence with role-based access control.
-- Auto-select first conversation in admin interface
+- An auto-select feature for the first conversation in the admin interface.
-- Privacy policy page with full consent flow
+- Includes a dedicated privacy policy page detailing the consent flow.

 ## External Dependencies

 -   **Payment Integration:** YooKassa SDK
 -   **Delivery Services:** CDEK API, Boxberry API
 -   **Email Service:** Nodemailer (for transactional emails)
 -   **Database Service:** Neon serverless PostgreSQL
 -   **Development Tools:** Vite, Drizzle Kit, ESBuild